meshal10613/meshal10613/README.md

 - ⚡ Fun fact **A group of flamingos is called a "flamboyance."**

 ## 💫 About Me:
-Hello, I’m Meshal.
+Hello, I’m Syed Mohiuddin Meshal.
 My core skill is based on JavaScript and I love to do most of the things with JavaScript.
 I am Skilled At MERN Stack.
 I have a strong passion for learning & implementing new web technologies and standards.
 My goal is to bridge the gap between design and development with clean, scalable code.
 I strive to create intuitive user experiences by combining aesthetic design with robust functionality.
 With a strong focus on performance and maintainability, I’m always learning and adapting to build better solutions for real-world problems.
 I’m currently learning TypeScript.